vmware-tanzu/tanzu-dev-portal/content/team/james-cleverley-prance/_index.md

 youtube: ""
 ---

-James works as a Cloud Native Security Engineer at ControlPlane.
+James works as a Cloud Native Security Engineer at [Control Plane](https://control-plane.io/).
 In his day to day, he focuses on static and dynamic security assessments covering cloud native, infrastructure as code, policy as code, CI/CD, and architecture appraisals.
 He specializes in offensive security, Kubernetes, and